Transparent-Systems/nginx-sync/README.md

 - The Cloudflare tunnel connects to a Nginx server that forwards request to web servers, cloud server etc.
 - You have 2 or more servers configured with a combo of {cloudflared and Nginx server}
   This provides failover in case one of the servers goes down.
-- Now, when make changes to the main Nginx server, you want to propagate thoe changes to the other Nginx servers on your network
+- Now, when make changes to the main Nginx server, you want to propagate those changes to the other Nginx servers on your network

-Nginx Sync retrieves the proxy hosts of the source Nginx server, checks if there have been any changes ane propagates those changes to all target Nginx servers.
+Nginx Sync retrieves the proxy hosts of the source Nginx server, checks if there have been any changes and propagates those changes to all target Nginx servers.

 ## Acknowledgments